 Our study also found that household cleaners experienced musculoskeletal pain as well as skin, respiratory, and mental health problems.
 Access to healthcare should not be a privilege but a right for all.

-#Coverage4All is currently advocating for New York State to allocate $13 million to create a temporary state-funded Essential Plan bill (A1585/S2549) for New Yorkers who are excluded from eligibility for coverage because of their immigration status, starting with those most directly affected by the pandemic, like household cleaners.
+#Coverage4All is currently advocating for New York State to allocate $345 Million to create state-funded Essential Plan for ALL New Yorkers up to 200% of the federal poverty level who are currently excluded because of their immigration status (introduced as A880A/S1572A).

 Visit the Make the Road New York Facebook page for updates about local actions.

 Contact us to learn more about upcoming meetings.
 Your information is private, and only the staff of the three partner organizations of the Safe and Just Cleaners project will have access to it.